zx900930/nyaarr/README.md

 ### Safety

 - Paths starting with `/?page=rss` will be used to convert RSS feeds.
-- `/proxy` is used to allow the front end to request Nyaa Anime's RSS push address, only URLs under the `https://nyaa.si` domain name are allowed to be requested.
+- `/proxy` is used to allow the front end to request Nyaa Anime's RSS feed, only URLs under the `https://nyaa.si` domain name are allowed to be requested.
 - `/sonarr` is used to reverse the request to the Sonarr API to avoid the client saving the API Key.
 - Paths starting with `/api` are used to access and manipulate data.
 - Other addresses will get the corresponding static files under `build/`, if not found, it will get `index.html` .
 Since the frontend uses the Hash Router, all frontend HTML requests should only access the `/` path.